 Coriander – Leisure

-Coriander is becoming a very popular herb.
-This variety ‘Leisure’ is specially selected for leaf production.
-If you buy plain coriander seeds they are likely to bolt much quicker as the plants are meant for producing coriander seeds.
+Coriander is becoming a very popular herb and this variety ‘Leisure’ is specially selected for leaf production.
+Furthermore, if you buy plain coriander seeds they are likely to bolt much quicker.
+This is because the plants are meant for producing coriander seeds.

 Sow small amounts every 3 weeks from late March until August.
 It can be sown directly into the ground or into modular trays (5 seeds per cell)